 For complaints against NSLP, Creative Minds will notify OSSE and the USDA as detailed in OSSE's School Nutrition Programs Civil Right Complaint Procedure.
+Please send any NSLP complaints to frontdesk@cmipcs.org.

 Health

 Requirements

 By law, all students enrolled in District of Columbia public charter schools must have a current and complete vaccination record on file at the school.
 This record must include verification of inoculation against measles, poliomyelitis, tetanus, and diphtheria, and a tuberculin skin test.
 It is vital to the health of all children that everyone complies with these vaccination requirements.
 Students will have twenty (20) days from the beginning of the school year to have their vaccination records brought up to date.
 Students with incomplete health records will be barred from the school until records are complete.